 Lime Hollow is a non-profit organization that provides free trail usage to the public year-round.
 Located on the border of Cortland and Tompkins counties, with a variety of interesting natural features to see, this nature center has a lot to offer your troop.
 In addition to its ability to host recreational programs such as camping and snowshoeing, Lime Hollow is also able to provide programs for troops (Daisies – Seniors) to help them earn their It’s Your Planet – Love It!
 Journey through hands-on, engaging, outdoor learning.

 Is your troop looking for a fun way to earn a new patch?
-At Mattiacio Orthodontics it's our job is to put smiles on faces!
-Join us for an engaging experience where girls will learn how to practice good dental health.
-Our upbeat team will teach you the best ways to care for your teeth, as well as the right foods and drinks to consume in order to keep them healthy.
-We love FUN, so we have many interactive activities planned for your Daisies or Brownies.
+At Mattiacio Orthodontics they put smiles on faces!
+Join them for an engaging experience where girls will learn how to practice good dental health.
+Their upbeat team will teach you the best ways to care for your teeth, as well as the right foods and drinks to consume in order to keep them healthy.
+They love FUN and have many interactive activities planned for Daisies or Brownies.

 The Montezuma Audubon Center, located in the Town of Savannah in eastern Wayne County, is the perfect place for Girl Scouts groups to connect with nature with activities all year long.
 We offer customized badge programs, snowshoe adventures, canoeing, birding van tours, day and evening hikes, as well as camp-in and camp-out opportunities.

 Dave Corr, Region 6 Conservation Fund Advisory Board